-A spasm is a sudden, involuntary contraction of a muscle or a group of muscles.
+A spasm is a sudden involuntary contraction of a muscle or a group of muscles.
 Hemifacial means half of the face.

-The muscles of your face are all controlled by the facial nerve.
-There is a different facial nerve for each side of your face.
-This nerve starts deep inside your brain and makes its way past many structures to reach your face.
-The facial nerve carries signals from your brain to make your facial muscles contract or relax.
+The muscles of your face are all controlled by facial nerves, one for each side of your face.
+The nerve starts deep inside your brain and makes its way past many structures to reach your face.
+The nerve carries signals from your brain to make your facial muscles contract or relax.
 For example, the facial nerve makes you blink, twitch your nose, smile, and pout your lips.
 It does not usually affect other parts of your body.

 If something presses on the nerve it can affect how the signals are carried to your face.
-This may cause muscles to twitch (or contract), or go into spasm, when you do not want them to.
+This may cause muscles to twitch (or contract) or go into spasm when you do not want them to.